bradshawsguide/website/src/content/02-routes/67-culver-cliff/route.md

 ﻿section: 1
 ----
-title: Third Route -- Culver Cliff, through the centre of the the Island
+title: Third Route--Culver Cliff, through the centre of the the Island
 ----
 company: isle-of-wight
 ----